 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum:

-IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills centered, equitable, and capita costs.
-In addition Quality patient care is safe, effective, timely, efficient, patient- designed to improve population health, while reducing per , there should be a focus on improving the clinician's well-being patient care and reduce burnout among residents, fellows, and IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the prevention, evaluation, and management of both inpatients and outpatients with: IV.B.1.b).(1).(a).(i) acute ischemic syndromes; (Core) IV.B.1.b).(1).(a).(ii) bleeding disorders or complications associated with percutaneous intervention or drugs; ^(Core) IV.B.1.b).(1).(a).(iii) chronic ischemic heart disease; and, (Core) IV.B.1.b).(1).(a).(iv) valvular and structural heart disease.
-(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in the: IV.B.1.b).(1).(b).(i) care of patients before and after interventional procedures; (Core) IV.B.1.b).(1).(b).(ii) care of patients in the cardiac care unit, emergency department, or other intensive care settings; ^(Core) IV.B.1.b).(1).(b).(iii) outpatient follow-up of patients treated with drugs, interventions, devices, or surgery; (Core) IV.B.1.b).(1).(b).(iv) use and limitations of intra-aortic balloon counterpulsation (IABP) and other hemodynamic and circulatory support devices (as available); ^(Core) IV.B.1.b).(1).(b).(v) use of thrombolytic and antithrombolytic, antiplatelet, and antithrombin agents; and, (Core)
+The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) IV.B.1.b) Patient Care and Procedural Skills Background and Intent: Quality patient care is safe, effective, timely, efficient, patient- centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
+IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in the diagnosis and management of patients with sleep- wake disorders in outpatient and inpatient settings.
+IV.B.1.b).(1).(c) Fellows must demonstrate competence as a consultant in both inpatient and outpatient settings.
+IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
+(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in the ability